 Then in 2013, at the age of 5, Connor was diagnosed with a rare disease known as Homocystinuria (HCU).
 As a precaution, we tested our two other children for the disease and some weeks later, it was confirmed our younger son Lincoln, aged 1 year, was also affected.
 He had not yet started showing symptoms.

 Although HCU is one of the target disorders screened for as part of the Newborn Screening program in our State, neither son was detected at birth and treated accordingly.

-Unfortunately, Connor’s delayed diagnosis has caused learning and language disabilities.
-He now attends a special education centre to assist with his needs.
-He will have these disabilities for life.
+Unfortunately, Connor’s delayed diagnosis has caused learning challenges.
 It is yet to be seen whether our youngest son has been similarly affected by his delayed diagnosis.

 Both our boys now require life long medical and dietary management to avoid any further complications associated with HCU.
 On a daily basis this translates to medications, an unpalatable supplement drink and adhering to a strict and measured low protein diet.

-As a family, we don’t know if we will ever come to terms with the knowledge that had our son’s HCU been detected and treated at birth, he would not now carry the burden of his disability.
+As a family, we don’t know if we will ever come to terms with the knowledge that had our son’s HCU been detected and treated at birth, he would not face these challenges.
 And, if Connor had been diagnosed at birth, then Lincoln would have also been diagnosed and treated as a baby – allowing both boys to reach their full potential.